RichieLee93/NCUHC/README.md

 # Novelty Characterization Using Hierarchical Clustering

-An unsupervised learning method for novelty detection and characterization based on qualitative spatial relations.
+An unsupervised learning method for novelty detection and characterization based on qualitative spatial relations

 ## Requirements